Falasefemi2/oopbank/README.md

 - User Authentication:

-  - Sign-up with a uniques username and password, generating random 10-digit account number.
+-Sign-up with a uniques username and password, generating random 10-digit account number.
 -Log in with existing credentials to access account details.

 - Account Management:
 - View account number and balance after login